xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 **5.2 Feature Roadmap**
- - Add flow accumulation to export with daily reset
+ - Add flow accumulation to export with automatic overflow management
  - Add database management tools
  - API for custom reports in excel/CVS format to be sent per email